How to Enter a Cutting Phase After Bulking

 Lifting heavy weights is great for maintaining muscle, burning calories, and losing fat, but don't neglect cardio either!
 Cardio keeps your cardiovascular health in good shape and helps you burn extra calories which can help with your caloric deficit.

 Many think HIIT (high-intensity interval training) is the best type of cardio to do to burn fat, and don't get us wrong, it's great.
 But it's not the only type of fat-burning cardio!
 If HIIT is too high-impact and intense for you, stick to steady-state cardio like inclined walking or cycling.
-It interferes less with your high-impact lifting sessions than HIIT does, and it still burns plenty of calories!

 Find the cardio workout that you like best and aim to do it 2-4 times a week for at least 20-40 minutes.